 Besides, there is another element that comes to play.
-The Rhesus factors (Rh factor) presence denoted by '+' or absence '-' also affects one's grouping.
+The Rhesus factors (Rh factor) denoted by '+' for presence and '-' absence also affect one's grouping.
 With this in mind, blood groups double in number to eight as follows:

 Does blood compatibility affect pregnancy?

-If the biological mother’s plasma cells come in touch with the child's systems, then it can trigger a negative immune response.
-For instance, a blood group A positive child will have his/her immune system attacked by the antibodies formed by the mother’s Rh- negative cells as a defense measure.
+More so, the mother’s body might form antibodies to attack the baby’s Rh+ red blood cells.
+For instance, a blood group A positive child will have their immune system attacked by the antibodies formed by the mother’s Rh- cells as a defence measure.

 Although there is no blood exchange between a mother and the child during pregnancy, there is a high risk during delivery.
-A mother's blood may come to contact with that of the child, causing an immune reaction.
-In the event of blood group compatibility issues due to Rh presence, then the plasma will form antibodies to fight that of the child.
+In blood group compatibility issues due to Rh presence, the plasma will form antibodies to fight that of the child.

-Usually, there are no problems that arise during the first pregnancy; the antibodies that are formed during the first pregnancy will hardly affect the child.
-However, there is a problem with subsequent pregnancies.
+Usually, there are no problems that arise during the first pregnancy; the antibodies formed during the first pregnancy will hardly affect the child.
+A problem arises with subsequent pregnancies.